Rwanda Gorilla Trekking? Best Rwanda Gorilla Safari Costs (2022)

-Rwanda Gorilla tours or Gorilla trekking Rwanda is the most accessible and easiest mountain Gorilla Safari in Africa and the major draw card of Rwanda safaris tours.
+Rwanda Gorilla Tours or Gorilla Trekking in Rwanda is the most accessible and easiest Mountain Gorilla Safari in Africa (Rwanda Gorilla Trekking Tours) and the major draw card of Rwanda safaris tours.
 Volcanoes National Park Rwanda is the closest Gorilla safari park from its airport, Kigali International Airport.

 Unlike in the other countries of Uganda and Congo, in Rwanda as soon as you arrive at Kigali International Airport you are just a few hours away from Volcanoes National Park the Gorilla safari Rwanda destination.

-Mountain gorillas in Rwanda are all fully habituated and open for trekking within their natural habitat.
+Mountain gorillas in Rwanda (Rwanda Gorilla Safaris) are all fully habituated and open for trekking within their natural habitat.
 Rwanda’s gorillas are the easiest to trek as they live in the bamboo covered slopes of the Virunga Volcanoes and live within an easy reachable range.

 It was on these slopes that the popular primatologist did her conservation works and the place where the movie Gorillas in the Mist was shot making Rwanda Gorilla trekking popular world over.

 Frequently Asked Questions about Rwanda Gorilla Trekking